zakkipuar23/Instructor_Generasi_GIGIH_by_GoTo/README.md

 # Instructor at Generasi GIGIH by GoTo
-### GoTo group and Yayasan Anak Bangsa Bisa held Generasi GIGIH, a full package learning program from technical skill, soft skill to language that is carefully crafted by industry experts, the journey will consist of a 6 months remote program that will start from beginner level up to the advanced level.
+### GoTo group and Yayasan Anak Bangsa Bisa held Generasi GIGIH, a full package learning program from technical skill, soft skill to language that is carefully crafted by industry experts, the journey consist of a 6 months remote program that start from beginner level up to the advanced level.

 I become a instructor for data analyst track and I will teach soft skill too.
 The class will be conducted by using flipped learning method.
 As a result, I got 4.7 rating (out of 5 scale) from the participant feedback survey result.
 For more detail, please refer to 'GG Class Feedback' excel file